 - 1 clove garlic minced

-- 1 tbsp parsley chopped, plus more for garnish
+- 1 tablespoon parsley chopped, plus more for garnish

 - 2 eggs large